 The Coronavirus is having a serious and swift impact on small businesses.
-We’re the businesses that are most susceptible to market changes, and no one imagined that the American economy would grind to a halt in the span of less than a week.
+We’re the businesses that are most susceptible to market changes and this is exactly why we need to get management consulting services before it is too late.
+No one imagined that the American economy would grind to a halt in the span of less than a week.

 If your intake of dark chocolate and red wine is on the rise, you’re in good company.
 But this will eventually pass, and there are actionable steps we can stake right now to limit the impact of Coronavirus has on our bottom line.
 I recommend implementing these five strategies right now to protect your small business.